thegetty/quire-docs/content/documentation/install-uninstall.md

     cd
     ```

 5. The **Quire CLI** ({{< q-glossary "command-line interface" >}}) is the core of Quire.
 It is used for creating, previewing, and outputting projects.
-You can learn more about the Quire CLI in the ["Quire CLI Commands"](https://gettypubs.github.io/quire/guide/quire-cli/) chapter of our guide.
+You can learn more about the Quire CLI in the [*Quire CLI Commands*](/documentation/quire-cli) chapter of our guide.
 Copy and paste the following line into your Terminal to download the Quire CLI to your computer from GitHub.

     ```text
     git clone https://github.com/gettypubs/quire-cli.git